Kathleen R. Bogart Ph.D.

 Kathleen Bogart, Ph.D., is an Associate Professor of Psychology at Oregon State University.
 She earned her Ph.D. in experimental social psychology from Tufts University in 2012.
 As a person with a disability, she is passionate about researching, educating, and writing about ableism, or disability prejudice.
 Her research focuses on the psychosocial implications of living with disability, rare disorders, or facial differences such as Moebius syndrome.
 An advocate for people with disabilities, she has served on the American Psychological Association Committee on Disability Issues in Psychology, the Rehabilitation Psychology editorial board, and the Moebius Syndrome Foundation Scientific Advisory Board.

+She is a 2021 Public Voices Fellow with the OpEd Project.
 Her work has been featured in the New York Times, Time, The Conversation, the Financial Times, and Huffington Post.
 In 2019, she co-edited the Journal of Social Issues special issue on Ableism.
 Dr. Bogart presents internationally to academic, general, and stakeholder audiences about disability awareness, disability as diversity, and facial paralysis.
-She has served as an expert legal consultant on the psychology of disability.
+She is available for speaking, consulting, and expert testimony opportunities.
 Visit her lab website to learn more about her research: liberalarts.oregonstate.edu/sps/dsil